JonasKruckenberg/imagetools/.changeset/ninety-pugs-burn.md

 'vite-imagetools': major
 ---

 breaking: simplify ability to provide defaults.
-Image format is now specified with `format=` and output format is now specified with `as=`
+Output format is now specified with `as=`